 Agenda Item Action by Whom Date The process was working to time, and we were working with the Council of Governors on the appointment.
-Discussion DL noted that the Futures Programme sounded interesting and was curious that it was optional to engage with this.
+Discussion i.
+DL noted that the Futures Programme sounded interesting and was curious that it was optional to engage with this.
 She was keen for us to see how this could be used within RPH.
-OM noted that we would look to implement the best from the programme and there were discussions progressing at system level around this.
-C asked if we could identify and prioritise the different initiatives in the Futures Programme and report against these.
+OM noted that we would look to implement the best from the programme and there were discussions progressing at system level around this. ii.
+CC asked if we could identify and prioritise the different initiatives in the Futures Programme and report against these.
 She also wanted to understand how we could ensure that our values as an organisation were included at the top of ICS requirements.
 OM advised that we were active participants in ICS discussions and there would be good points to draw on from this work programme.
-We wanted to achieve good practice and expertise.
+We wanted to achieve good practice and expertise. iii.
 JA noted that if the programme were optional, then we also need to make sure we delivered on our plans and could engage with this as required.
-AF agreed that it was helpful for us to learn from others, but we needed to stay true to our plan.
+AF agreed that it was helpful for us to learn from others, but we needed to stay true to our plan. iv.
 AF had watched the Windrush event and felt it was very good.
-She noted that she congratulated OM and OPR.
+She noted that OM was an excellent speaker and had shared her learning and experience of bringing about change.
+CC agreed noting that she was very proud of what the Trust had achieved and that she congratulated OM and OPR.
 CC asked if we could share the second part of the programme on line.
-C casked about the Chair's appointment and how that process had gone so far?
+OM 09/23 v.
+CC asked about the Chair's appointment and how that process had gone so far?
 OM advised that the early stages of planning were challenging as we had not done this for many years.
 NHSE guidance was opaque and not entirely joined up across the historic and new code of governance.
 Our Governors and the Board had worked through this to stay true to guidance.
-Odgers had worked through this to stay true to guidance.
-Odgers had worked through this to stay true to guidance.
 Odgers had been helpful and had provided advice to the Trust and their expertise had been welcomed.
 OM noted that the role had interest from diverse range of backgrounds.
-The designate lead and lead governor were happy with process and engagement, and our Governors were of the responsibility to deliver a good and fair process.
-CC felt that the s ОМ 09/23 Agreed: The Board noted the update from the DWOD.
-3 GOVERNANCE - 3.i Q&R Committee Chair's Report Received: The Q&R Committee Chair's report setting out significant issues of interest for the Board.
-Reported: By MB that: i.
+The designate lead and lead governor were happy with process and engagement, and our Governors were aware of the responsibility to deliver a good and fair process.
+CC felt that the support provided to the process had been good.
+OM 09/23 Agreed: The Board noted the update from the DWOD.
+3 GOVERNANCE 3.i Q&R Committee Chair's Report Received: The Q&R Committee Chair's report setting out significant issues of interest for the Board. i.
 SSIs numbers were sharply down but there was no complacency about this position, and we continued to work on the areas identified through the whole process of review.
 Some aspects of behaviours would be discussed further on the Part II agenda. ii.
 We had received a paper on cardiac surgical mortality.
 This